MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 You may also be interested to learn more about the first line [security protections in Microsoft Edge](/deployedge/ms-edge-security-for-business).
 Notably, you may want to learn more about how [Microsoft Edge SmartScreen](/deployedge/microsoft-edge-security-smartscreen) protects users from phishing scams and malware downloads.

 > [!NOTE]
 > WebAssembly is now supported in enhanced security mode for x64 Windows systems.
-Additional cross-platform support is expected in the near future.
+Additional cross-platform support is expected in the future.

 ## What's new in Microsoft Edge security settings